ShivanshikaAgarwal1505/The-Self-Pruning-Neural-Network/README.md

 ## Overview

-Standard neural network pruning is a **two-step process**: train first, prune later.
-This project collapses both into one by giving each weight its own learnable **gate** — a scalar in (0, 1) that multiplies the weight's output.
-A custom **L1 sparsity loss** then pushes unnecessary gates toward exactly zero during backpropagation, effectively pruning those connections on the fly.
+Standard pruning is a two-stage process: train a network, then remove unimportant weights after the fact.
+This project collapses both stages into one.
+Every weight in the network is paired with a learnable scalar gate.
+During training, an L1 penalty on these gates pushes unneeded ones to exactly zero, effectively removing those weights from the network in real time.

-The result is a sparse network that automatically discovers which connections matter — without any manual intervention after training.
+The result is a single training run that simultaneously optimizes for classification accuracy and architectural sparsity, with the trade-off controlled by one hyperparameter, lambda.

 ---